markosankovic/notes/Preparing UP Squared for OBLAC Drives.md

     4 links listed.

 Ubuntu 18.04 uses [Netplan](https://netplan.io/) that either works with [NetworkManager](https://help.ubuntu.com/community/NetworkManager) or [Systemd-networkd](http://manpages.ubuntu.com/manpages/bionic/man5/systemd.network.5.html).
-In the documenetation of Netplan for properties for device type wifis:
+From the Netplan documentation:

 > mode (scalar)
 > Possible access point modes are infrastructure (the default), ap (create an access point to which other devices can connect), and adhoc (peer to peer networks without a central access point). ap is only supported with NetworkManager.